isabella232/journeys.en/help/using/building-journeys/testing-the-journey.md

 ## Firing your events {#firing_events}

-The **Trigger an event** button allows you to configure an event that will make a person enter the journey.
+The **[!UICONTROL Trigger an event]** button allows you to configure an event that will make a person enter the journey.

 As a prerequisite, you must know which profiles are flagged as test profiles in the Data Platform.
 Indeed, the test mode only allows these profiles in the journey and the event must contain an ID.
 The expected ID depends on the event configuration.
 It can be an ECID for example.